 Fruit was whole bunch pressed and fermented in barrel using wild yeast strains.
 Bâttonage was used over a 2 month period.
-15% was allowed to undergo malolactic fermentation to provide textural complexity.
+10% underwent malolactic fermentation for this vintage and as always minimal intervention with the juice.

 Cellaring Potential: 8-10 years

 Food Pairing: Mushroom and goats cheese risotto or Asian glazed salmon.